Department of World Languages and Cultures

 Highlights

-We are invested in innovative inquiry in fields that intersect and complement languages and cultures such as Art, Literature, Cultural Studies, Film, Media, Legal Studies, Gender and Sexuality Studies, Applied Linguistics and Translation Studies.
-At the forefront of innovative pedagogy and scholarly inquiry, WOLC offers courses at all levels of undergraduate and the MA at the graduate level in a variety of flexible and convenient formats to enable the exploration of the tensile ways and possibilities of learning and studying languages, literatures and cultures.
+We are invested in innovative inquiry in fields that intersect and complement languages and cultures such as Art, Literature, Cultural Studies, Film, Media, Legal Studies, Applied Linguistics and Translation Studies.
+At the forefront of innovative pedagogy and scholarly inquiry, WOLC offers courses at all levels of undergraduate and the MA at the graduate level in a variety of flexible and convenient formats to enable in-depth understanding of languages, literatures and cultures.

-Our signature study abroad programs in Costa Rica, Germany, and Quebec are led by our own faculty or offer students a chance to enroll in programs directly in host country.
-Together with our clubs and organizations the Department of World Languages and Cultures organizes campus wide events, performances, lectures, and discussions on a host of topics critical to our understanding of multilingual diversity in a global world.
+Our signature study abroad programs in Costa Rica and France are led by our own faculty, and we assist students with enrollments in other host countries.
+The Department of World Languages and Cultures organizes campus wide events, performances, lectures, and discussions on a host of topics to increase our understanding of multilingual global communities.

 Suggested Minors

-WOLC offers a wide range of language, culture, and professional courses for minors in Business; Communication Studies; Criminal Justice; Elementary and Secondary Education; Health; Latin American and LatinX Studies; Mass Communication; and Political Science.
+WOLC offers a wide range of language, culture, and professional courses for minors in Business; Communication Studies; Criminal Justice; Elementary and Secondary Education; Health; Mass Communication; and Political Science.
 Minors in other fields will also develop essential critical thinking and intercultural communication skills through language and culture study.

 Career Opportunities